esProcScript/data-file-processor/compare-two-CSV-files.md

-# Compare two CSV files
+# Compare two CSV files and find common or different data

 Comparing two text files to find their common or different data is not a rare thing in data analysis work.
 According to the content to be compared, there are row-wise comparison and comparison by key field(s); and according to the sizes of files under comparison, there are small files comparison and big files comparison